-(1) Ratios are annualized.
-(2) Averages are determined as the average of period-beginning and period-ending balances.
-(3) The funding costs differs from previously reported due to a methodoloy change in the denominator, which no longer includes the following accounts: acceptances outstanding, reserves for property and casualty claims, reserve for unearned premiums, reinsurance payable and other liabilities.
-(4) Cost of risk: Annualized provision for loan losses / Total loans.
+(3) The funding costs differs from previously reported due to a methodology change in the denominator, which no longer includes the following accounts: acceptances outstanding, reserves for property and casualty claims, reserve for unearned premiums, reinsurance payable and other liabilities.

+(4) Cost of risk: Annualized provision for loan losses / Average total loans.

 (5) Total income includes net interest income, fee income, net gain on foreign exchange transactions, result on exchange difference and net gain on derivatives.
 Operating expenses includes Salaries and social benefits, administrative, general and tax expenses and depreciation and amortization.